SAAP2025

 • A 400-600 word abstract for the panel as a whole that describes the issue to be addressed, explains the relevance of the issue to American Philosophy or to wider social and philosophical issues, and indicates how each panelist will address this issue.

-• Either (i) complete papers that meet the specifications mentioned above or (ii) abstracts for each paper in the panel (250-300 words each)
+• Either (i) complete papers that meet the specifications mentioned above or (ii) abstracts for each presentation in the panel (250-300 words each)

 Author Meets Readers: